dangmoody/HLML/README.md

 Contributing
 ============

 If this is a project you'd like to contribute to, I'm open to pull requests.
-The GitHub issue tracker is being used.

-Performance and usability are the two primary goals of the API.
-If at any time those two goals are in confliction with each other, default to common sense.  =)
+See [doc/contribute.md](https://github.com/dangmoody/HLML/doc/contribute.md).

 Credits